jotech/gapseq/docs/database/biomassReaction.md

 *Explaination:*

-The basis fields for a biomass are:
+The basic fields for a biomass definition are:

 - `id` - A a short ID for the biomass reaction
 - `name` - Can be a longer name for the biomass reactions, that includes a brief description of the idea for the specific biomass.